tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ##### Implication on no strategy/other strategies

 If `model.fit` is allowed to take a `dataset_fn`, use cases for synchronous strategies, and no strategy, can be readily applied.
-That is, when a dataset is needed, the `callable` is inspected: 1) if the `callable` expects an argument (which is supposed to be the input context), we directly provide it to `distribute_datasets_from_function`, or 2) if the `callable` does not expect an argument, we wrap it in a function (whose sole argument is the discarded `input_context`),  which is then provided to `distribute_datasets_from_function`.
-In either case, we end up obtaining a distributed `dataset`, and the remaining workflow will apply.
+That is, we provide the `dataset_fn` to `distribute_datasets_from_function`, which correctly places `dataset`s on devices in synchronous training.

 ##### Signature of `dataset_fn`

-The signature (input argument and return value) of `dataset_fn` taken by `model.fit` should basically follow the signature `ClusterCoordinator.create_per_worker_dataset` takes.
-There has been discussion around whether that should take an `InputContext` for effective sharding.
-Current decision is that it does not, since we do not expect users to shard the dataset considering workers can get preempted.
+For compatibility with other strategies, we propose that `dataset_fn` takes a single argument `input_context`, and returns a `tf.data.Dataset`.
+This `dataset_fn` will be used in `strategy.distribute_datasets_from_function`, wrapped by a `per_worker_dataset_fn`*, passed to `create_per_worker_dataset`.
+See below "DataAdapter and DataHandler changes" section for how this can be implemented in `model.fit`.
+Though sharding is not necessary in PS training, it is fine that users shard with `Dataset.shard` using the `input_context` (which has sensible default attributes) in `dataset_fn`, if they need to use it across multiple strategies.

+*This is also in preparation for a multi-replica support in the future.
+See [tutorial](https://www.tensorflow.org/tutorials/distribute/parameter_server_training?hl=uk#dispatch_training_steps_to_remote_workers) for more information.

 #### The setup of `ClusterCoordinator`